-Discussion.
-The proposed approach was developed and evaluated focusing on confidentiality.
-However, our approach is more foundational and can be generalized to check the compliance of other security and safety properties.
-For instance, integrity could be analyzed as a dual to confidentiality [12] (instead of confidential sources, the developer needs to specify the trusted sources and sinks).
+The security analysis (Sect.
+4) could also be extended to check compliance of integrity as a dual to confidentiality [10] (instead of confidential sources, the developer needs to specify the trusted sources and sinks).
 Further, our approach can be extended to support compliance analysis of accountability requirements of asset manipulations (as stipulated by the design) with respect to the implemented logging mechanisms.
-Beyond security properties, this approach could be used to analyze compliance of safety properties (e.g., the implementation of processes with outgoing data flows can be checked to never return data with null fields).
-Finally, our approach may be extended to support compliance analyses of real-time properties of distributed systems, such as liveliness (the implementation could be checked for unbound loops).

-The complexity of the implementation is estimated as follows.
-Worse case complexity of the heuristic algorithm for finding the mappings is exponential (O(elements(SecDFD) \ elements(PM))), however the SecDFD models are much smaller compared to the program model.
-Also, the rules for corresponding elements (Section 3.1) significantly reduce the search complexity.
+Algorithm complexity Worse case complexity of the heuristic algorithm for finding the mappings is exponential; however, the SecDFD models are much smaller compared to the program model.
+Also, the rules for corresponding elements (Sect.
+3.1) significantly reduce the search complexity.
 In contrast to the implementation of forward and join checks, the complexity of checking an encrypt/decrypt contract is linear.
 Though a complete complexity analysis of the forward and join checks was not conducted, we observed that the number of types, members, and accesses are the most influential factors.
-The reader should note that we do not attempt at tracing the entire implementation, but only targets of the mappings (smaller chunks), therefore the runtime complexity of the checks is fair, also for realistic-sized applications.
+The reader should note that we do not attempt to trace the entire implementation, but only targets of the mappings (smaller chunks); therefore, the runtime complexity of the checks is fair, also for realistic-sized applications.

-Our evaluation of the mappings suggests no major scalability issues when applying the approach to realistic applications.
-The user seldom defined mapping manually (on average, 75% of mappings were suggested by the algorithm) and in most applications, accepted more mappings than rejected.
-In principle, the approach could still be used with some falsely accepted mappings, therefore the user interface also includes allowing all suggested mappings.
-Undoubtedly, the impact of such false mappings on the performance of the checks would need to be further investigated.
+Scalability Our evaluation of the mappings suggests no major scalability issues when applying the approach to realistic applications.
+The user seldom defined mappings manually (on average, 75% of mappings were suggested by the algorithm) and in most applications, accepted more mappings than rejected.
+In principle, the approach could still be used with some unaccepted mappings.
+Not accepting correct mappings would prevent the algorithm in further exploring the search space, but the exact impact on the precision and recall must be further investigated.